Drug Peddler Sentenced To 9 Years In Prison - UrduPoint

 Drug Peddler Sentenced To 9 Years In Prison

-A special court for the Control of Narcotic Substances (CNS) in Hassanabdal on Tuesday sentenced nine-year imprisonment to and fine to a convict facing drug peddling charges

-ATTOCK, (UrduPoint / Pakistan Point News - 19th Mar, 2024) A special court for the Control of Narcotic Substances (CNS) in Hassanabdal on Tuesday sentenced nine-year imprisonment to and fine to a convict facing drug peddling charges.
+WAH, (UrduPoint / Pakistan Point News - 20th Mar, 2024) A special court for the Control of Narcotic Substances (CNS) in Taxila on Wednesday sentenced nine years imprisonment to and a fine to a convict facing drug peddling charges.

-As per detail, the convict, Waqas Liaquat was arrested by Hassanabdal Police during 2023 in the case registered under section 9-C of control of narcotics substance act 1997 after recovery of hashish from his custody.
+According to detail, the convict, Muhammad Taimour was arrested by Wah Cantonment Police during 2023 in the case registered under section 9-C of the Control of narcotics substance act 1997 after recovery of hashish from his custody.

-The additional Session Judge Ms Farkhanda Irshad after hearing the arguments of defense and prosecution counsels announced the verdict as the convicted was found guilty of having drugs, subsequently awarded 9-year imprisonment and fine worth Rs 80 thousands.
+The additional Session Judge Ms. Shazia Zaffar Raja after hearing the arguments of defense and prosecution counsels announced the verdict as the convicted was found guilty of having drugs, and subsequently awarded 9-year imprisonment and a fine worth Rs80 thousand.

-During the proceedings, the public prosecutor for the state argued that the accused was caught red-handed while smuggling the contraband and the evidence on record fully connected him with the commission of the offense.

-He maintained that the accused was charged for a heinous offense and he did not deserve any leniency.

 Recent Stories